jamesdfurtado/weather-app/README.md

 ```

 ## **5. Open in Browser**
 The app should automatically open your browser.
-If not copy the following link and open it in your preffered broweser:
+If not copy the following link and open it in your preferred broweser:
 ```
 http://localhost:3000
 ```